-\bigcirc : Briefly turn to this position to turn the automatic light control off or on again.
+\bigcirc : Briefly turn to this position to turn the automatic lamp control off or on again.

-AUTO (If Equipped) : Turns the headlamps on automatically at normal brightness, together with the following:
+AUTO : Turns the headlamps on automatically at normal brightness, together with the parking lamps, taillamps, license plate lamps, instrument panel lights, and sidemarker lamps.